-PAL is used in most of the western European countries, Australia, some countries of Africa, some countries of South America and in some Asian countries.
-There are various versions of PAL, most commonly used method is called PAL B/G, but others include PAL I (used in the UK and in Ireland) and PAL M (a hybrid standard, which has the same resolution as NTSC has, but uses PAL transmission and color coding technology).
+PAL is utilized in most of the western European countries, Australia, some countries of Africa, some countries of South America and in some Asian countries.
+There are various versions of PAL, most commonly one is PAL B/G, but others include PAL I (used in the UK and in Ireland) and PAL M (a hybrid standard, which has the same resolution as NTSC has, but uses PAL transmission and color coding technology).
 All of these standards normally work nicely together, but audio frequencies might vary and therefore you should check that your appliances work in the country you're planning to use them.

 NTSC receivers have a tint control to perform color correction manually.
 If this is not adjusted correctly, the colors may be faulty.
 The PAL standard automatically removes hue errors by utilizing phase alternation of the color signal, so a tint control is unnecessary.
 Chrominance phase errors in the PAL system are cancelled using a 1H delay line resulting in lower saturation, which is much less noticeable to the eye than NTSC hue errors.

 However, the alternation of color information - Hanover bars - can lead to picture grain on pictures with extreme phase errors even in PAL systems, if decoder circuits are misaligned or use the simplified decoders of early designs (typically to overcome royalty restrictions).
 In most cases extreme phase shifts do not occur.
 This effect will usually be observed when the transmission path is poor, typically in built up areas or where the terrain is unfavorable.
 The effect is more noticeable on UHF than VHF signals as VHF signals tend to be more robust.